Zillertal Alps Family Walking Adventure

 See our Family Adventure Guide for more information about our holidays and accommodation.

 Year after year the 4-star Hotel Waldheim has won accolades from our guests for its beautifully maintained accommodation, helpful service and wonderful meals.
 Owner Helga Pfister and her family pride themselves on the quality of their hotel.
 The hotel has been welcoming HF Holidays guests for more than 25 years.

-This accommodation is branded 'Character and Comfort' as the hotel is considered to offer a warm welcome at the small friendly family-run hotel which offers a more personal and friendly service.
+This accommodation offers a warm welcome at the small friendly family-run hotel which offers a more personal and friendly service.

 |Hotel Waldheim has 20 immaculate bedrooms.